openstack/security-doc/security-guide/source/dashboard/case-studies.rst

 the health monitoring and clustering features of HAProxy, and keep a homogeneous deployment in her environment.
-She modifies the ``SECURE_PROXY_SSL_HEADER`` variable and disables front end caching with with the session cookies set to httponly to apply HSTS protections, which decreases the risk of communication being downgraded from TLS to HTTP.
+She modifies the ``SECURE_PROXY_SSL_HEADER`` variable and disables front end caching with the session cookies set to httponly to apply HSTS protections, which decreases the risk of communication being downgraded from TLS to HTTP.
 Such a downgrade would be more vulnerable to a 'man in the middle' (MITM) attack.
 As her